Soufiane Touzani

-Soufiane Touzani (born 27 October 1986) is a Dutch-Moroccan freestyle footballer and television host from Rotterdam.
-In 2005, he uploaded a video on YouTube and this became an international success with millions of views.
-The video also caught the attention of Electronic Arts (EA Games) and they asked him to perform the tricks for the PlayStation game Fifa Street.
+Soufiane Touzani (born 27 October 1986) is a Dutch-Moroccan freestyle footballer and television presenter from Rotterdam.
+In 2008, he uploaded a video on YouTube and this became an international success with millions of views.
+The video also caught the attention of Electronic Arts (EA Games) and they asked him to perform the tricks for the PlayStation game FIFA Street.
 Famous football players like Thierry Henry and Robin van Persie watched his videos.
 Neymar even performed some of his tricks: Touzani Around the World and a trick called “New Shit”.
 His popularity rose and because of that he received invitations from several countries to show his tricks.
 He performed worldwide and the pinnacle was a performance with Ronaldinho in a full San Siro Stadium.

 Television

 Besides playing football Soufiane also has another passion, presenting.
 The TROS, which is a big television network in the Netherlands, approached him to present the program Z@ppsport.
 This is a program on national television for children.